evelynnchen-cmu/SmartCookie/README.md

 - Clarify intended flows and flows TAs/prof H should not attempt
 - Simplified navigation by centralizing settings.
 - Removed points system in favor of streak-based incentives due to lack of user interest.

+## Tech Decisions
+- OCR (Parsing Images): OpenAI API vs. AWS Textract, Google Cloud Vision
+- PDFKit vs. OpenAI API parse pdf
+-

+## Testing Issues
+Based on what was mentioned in lecture, we did not do UI tests.
+We recognize that this impacted our testing code coverage because much of our code logic is in views. :)

 ## Future Extensions
 - Expand app to support accessibility features like audio transcriptions